ValyrianDev/RAG-SQL-Generator/README.md

 #### 6. Populate ADW with Sample Data

 1. Navigate to `Database Actions` in your ADW instance.
-2. Run the provided SQL script to create a schema and populate it with sample data.
+2. Run the provided SQL script in a newly created schema to populate it with sample data.

 #### 7. Run Marqo with Docker